 About the Nutrition Calculations on RecipeLand.com

 Because of dietary sensitivities, and our health consciousness, we felt it was very important for RecipeLand.com to provide nutritional information for all of our recipes.
-Years of work to to standardize tens of thousands of recipes is now available on RecipeLand.com.
+It took years of work to standardize tens of thousands of recipes and their nutritional information that is now available on RecipeLand.com.

 RecipeLand.com uses the USDA nutritional information database.
 The USDA classifies thousands of foods and gives their nutritional analysis.
 We have used their data to compute the nutritional totals on our recipes.